bitburner-official/bitburner-src/README.md

 There are 2 types of documentation:

 - In-game documentation: It can be found in the Documentation tab.
 This is the best place to get up-to-date information.
-You can also read the web version at https://github.com/bitburner-official/bitburner-src/blob/stable/src/Documentation/doc/index.md.
+You can also read the web version at [Documentation](./src/Documentation/doc/en/index.md).
 - NS API documentation: It's generated from the [TypeScript definitions](./src/ScriptEditor/NetscriptDefinitions.d.ts).
-You can read it at https://github.com/bitburner-official/bitburner-src/blob/stable/markdown/bitburner.md.
+You can read it at [API Documentation](./markdown/bitburner.md).

 Anyone is welcome to contribute to the documentation by editing the [source files](/src/Documentation/doc/en) and then making a pull request with your contributions.